thingsboard/thingsboard.github.io/docs/reference/plugins/rest.md

 ![image](/images/reference/plugins/rest-api-call/rest-api-call-plugin-selection.png)

-Add an action that will send temperature telemetry of dthe evice to the particular REST action-path.
+Add an action that will send temperature telemetry of the device to the particular REST action-path.
 In the action you can provide request type and result code that you expected from the REST endpoint in case of a successful call.

 ![image](/images/reference/plugins/rest-api-call/rest-api-call-rule-action-config-1.png)